FabianRapp/asm_libft/Readme.md

 - [ ] `ft_lstmap`: Create a new list by applying a function to each node, with a deletion function for error handling.

 ## Prerequisites
-Any C compiler should be fine
+Any C compiler should be fine for compilation.
+To execture the code is written for 64 bit linux.